 Each quarter, several sources report on the new power plants built in the United States.
-Since 2012, there’s been a surge the share of new power generation coming from solar power.
-In that year, solar represented 10% of new power capacity.
-It rose to 40% in 2013 and has been 30% or higher in the years since.
+Since 2012, there’s been a surge in the share of new power generation coming from solar power.
+In that year, solar represented 10 percent of new power capacity.
+It rose to 40 percent in 2013 and has been 30 percent or higher in the years since.

 Even more remarkably is how home and business rooftops with solar are becoming the power plants of the future.
-In 2013, more than 12% of new power capacity came from small-scale solar, rising to 16% through the first three quarters of 2016.
+In 2013, more than 12 percent of new power capacity came from small-scale solar, rising to 16 percent through the first three quarters of 2016.
 The following two charts show the new power capacity additions annually since 2003 and quarterly back to 2014.
-We’ll post updates quarterly.
+We’ll post updates regularly.